-Used to treat type 2 diabetes.
-This medicine is used together with proper diet and exercise to help control your blood sugar.
+Treats type 2 diabetes.
+Used together with a proper diet and exercise to help control your blood sugar.

 There may be other brand names for this medicine.